dgroddick/exodus/readme.txt

 Exodus WordPress Theme
 ======================

-This is a WordPress theme I'm developing.
+Exodus is a Brutal, no nonsense WordPress theme.

 Still in early stages